-DOT approved helmets are recommended at all times.
-They provide both warmth and reduce injury.
+Wear an approved helmet at all times for safety and comfort.
 A stocking type cap, balaclava and face mask should always be carried or worn.
-Goggles or a face shield that attach to the helmet are indispensable.
+Goggles or a face shield that attaches to the helmet are indispensable.

 Hands should be protected by a pair of snowmobile gloves or mitts which have sufficient insulation and allow use of thumbs and fingers for operation of controls.